 ✈️ What Kind of Luggage Do Pilots Use?

-Most pilots opt for rolling flight bags or carry-on rollerboards that are FAA-compliant and durable enough to be wheeled on and off aircraft multiple times a day.
-They also often carry an aviation headset bag or flight tote for electronics, documents, and gear.
+As pilots, we most often use rolling flight bags or carry-on rollerboards that are FAA-compliant and built hard enough to be rolled in and out of aircraft several times per day.
+We also use an aviation headset bag or flight tote for electronics, paperwork, and other gear.

-Some airlines even allow pilots to use their own bags as long as it meets company specs.
+Some airlines even have their pilots use their own bags (within reason of company specs.)

 LuggageWorks Stealth Premier 22″ Rollerboard